pkp/omp-user-guide/en/chapter5/internal-review.md

 You can locate a reviewer by searching or selecting from a list.

+Reviewer comments will be available from this table as they come in.

 **Revisions**: A list of all revisions to the submission.

 The *Search* tool allows you to find files in a long list.